-On Mar.
-1, 2017 Dr. Bond posted an article titled "Enlist and Xtend: What are the Herbicide Rates" on the MCS blog site.
+Dr. Bond posted an article titled "Enlist and Xtend: What are the Herbicide Rates" on the MCS blog site.
 In this article, Dr. Bond 1) lists the composition of each auxin herbicide product, 2) the amount of active ingredient(s) in each product, 3) the allowed rates for a single application of each herbicide product, 4) the number of allowed postemergence applications of each product, and 5) the required days between sequential applications.

-Dr. Bond reminds producers who are planning on purchasing auxin-containing herbicides intended for use on auxin-tolerant crops that they must first complete mandatory online training.
+Dr. Bond reminds producers who are planning on purchasing auxin-containing herbicides intended for use on AR crops that they must first complete mandatory online training.

-On Mar.
-8, 2017, Dr. Bond posted an article titled "Enlist and Xtend: At What Growth Stages Can I Spray?" on the MCS blog site.
+Dr. Bond posted an article titled "Enlist and Xtend: At What Growth Stages Can I Spray?" on the MCS blog site.
 Key points in this article are shown in the following table.

-Allowed application times for Enlist Duo (glyphosate + 2,4-D choline), and Xtendimax plus VaporGrip, Engenia, and FeXapan plus VaporGrip (dicamba herbicide products) to AR soybean.
+Allowed application times for Enlist Duo [glyphosate + 2,4-D choline], and Xtendimax plus VaporGrip and Engenia [dicamba herbicide products] to AR soybean.

 Herbicide product Earliest Latest

 Enlist Duo burndown R2

-Xtendimax and FeXapan plus VaporGrip, Engenia burndown R1
+Xtendimax plus VaporGrip, Engenia burndown R1

-VaporGrip, Engenia

-\All shown products may be applied preemergence.
+All shown products may be applied preemergence.